Terraform vs. Pulumi

 Get Started with Pulumi

-Pulumi’s Universal Infrastructure as Code platform supports the widest range of builders, clouds, programming languages, and cloud architectures available today.
+Pulumi’s Infrastructure as Code platform supports the widest range of builders, clouds, programming languages, and cloud architectures available today.
 Get started today.